GISMentors/isprs-summer-school-2016/lesson5/wms.rst

             key=value

-   Parameters are separated using `&` sign
+   Parameters are separated using `&` sign.

    All parameters are separated from the file name using `?` sign::